 For about a year from spring 2014, Keith Scott has been posting photographs of Rossington and its people in his Facebook site – Old Rossington Photos.
 After 6 months or so, he expressed an ambition to take it further and agreed to work on a website to work alongside Facebook.

 A Committee was formed with members as below, and a web developer worked with this group to create the website.
 All members are Rossington people.
 The Constitution of the group formed an aim to have a site that covers Rossington’s past, present and where possible, its future.
-The bulk of the material will feature the photos from Keith’s Facebook page, but not competing with it.
-The photos on Facebook usually spark responses from those who have something to add, but then as new photos arise, the risk is that the responses are difficult to find again.
+The bulk of the material originally featured mainly the photos from Keith’s Facebook page, but not competing with it.
+The photos on Facebook usually sparked responses from those who had something to add, but then as new photos arose, the risk was that the responses were difficult to find again.
 By taking responses and forming a story, the plan is that there will be a lasting record for all villagers.
-The photos are being collected in one place to make it easier to find one you remember he posted.
+The photos are being collected in one place to make it easier to find one you remember was posted.
+In 2016, the local History Group closed, and gave the website team their assets, which included written articles, photos and maps.

 Rossington’s history goes back to Bronze Age, through to Roman times and onwards, and then the population starts to expand in the 1800s.
 There have been monks and lords and ladies of the manor looking after the land, and ultimately harvesting the coal beneath, so from 1912 onwards, the village rapidly expanded, absorbing the hamlet of Littleworth along the way.
 From less than 500 people at the turn of the century, the population is over 13000 in 2015.